kbss-cvut/fta-fmea-ui/doc/user-manual.md

 ![create_system_dialogue](https://user-images.githubusercontent.com/94048408/176146273-fcb11c12-0a67-4192-b08d-33122ca497b6.png)

-2.3.1 Adding detailed system description
+2.3.1 Adding system components

-Detailed system description can be added after clicking "OPEN" button on a selected system via main dashboard.
+System components can be added after clicking "OPEN" button on a selected system via main dashboard.
 If the system is new, it will have no components defined and the dialogue window will display as follows.

 ![modify_system_dialogue_1](https://user-images.githubusercontent.com/94048408/176150452-33c18ccc-e911-407d-8c79-0d7d8692f24f.png)